plot_crisk creates visualizations of cumulative risks.

 Color information is based on a vector with named

-colors col_pal = pal_crisk
+colors col_pal = pal_crisk.

 See also

-corresponding color palette.
+pal_crisk corresponding color palette.

 Other visualization functions: